Creating Bootstrapper Packages

 On 64 bit systems, use the following registry key:

 Each redistributable component appears in its own subfolder under the packages directory.
 The product manifest and redistributable files are put into this subfolder.
 Localized versions of the component and package manifests are put in subfolders named according to Culture Name.
-For more information about culture names, see the table in Localization Property.

 After these files are copied into the bootstrapper folder, the bootstrapper package automatically appears in the Visual Studio prerequisites dialog box.
 If your custom bootstrapper package does not appear, close and then reopen the Prerequisites Dialog Box.
 For more information, see Prerequisites Dialog Box.